ygrenier/SmallBasicChallenges/README.md

 		- Send to server is decision and receive status
 		- If failed retry
 		- If game finished go to End Phase
-	- If it waiting opponnent
+	- If it waiting opponent
 		- Wait and restart Game Phase
 	- If game finished go to End Phase
 	- Wait and restart Game Phase